Kipamojo/kipamojo.github.io/_posts/2020-02-12-The-Best-Things-To-Do-in-Bordeaux-One-Day-in-Bordeaux.markdown

 alt: "The Grand Theatre in Bourdeaux, France"
 ---

-We always visit Bordeaux during our summer holiday in Montalivet-les-Bains (LINK) and it quickly became one of our favorite cities in France.
+We always visit Bordeaux during our summer holiday in Montalivet-les-Bains and it quickly became one of our favorite cities in France.
 Bordeaux is famous for its wine, but luckily, as non-wine drinkers, the city has more to offer besides wine.
 Bordeaux is a beautiful city with many stunning 18th century buildings.
 There are lots of monuments to admire, 362 to be precise, and it’s really worth wandering around the historical city center.
 In this blog post, we’re sharing all the things to do in Bordeaux!

 ## Sightseeing in Bordeaux